raghu-achukola/wbquadball/README.md

 * CI/CD: Refactor CI/CD to modularize each deployment (using the same code to deploy all lambdas rather than copy-pasting)
 * AWS/IAM: Create policy to give access to a mongo-rw role in AWS and attach policy to lambda execution role

+Inc 23
+* App:   Basic (super-basic) template for a Flask App with a form frontend to download/ upload statsheets